JieLiu95/MCRN/README.md

 In this figure, (a) is input image obtain by iPhone 3GS, and (b) is enhanced image by MCRN.

 ## Installation
-We train and test the program with one GPU which is GTX 1080Ti.
+We train and test the program with GTX 1080Ti.

 ### Dependencies
 TensorFlow 1.8.0